Bratya Basu

-Bratyabrata Basu Roy Chowdhury also known as Bratya Basu, is an Indian actor, stage director, playwright, film director, professor and politician who has been the Education Minister of West Bengal since 2021.
+Bratyabrata Basu Roy Chowdhury (born 25 September 1969), also known as Bratya Basu, is an Indian actor, stage director, playwright, film director, professor, educationist and politician who served as the Education Minister of West Bengal between 2021 and 2026.
 He held the same office in the First Mamata Banerjee ministry.
 In May 2016, Basu was assigned the portfolios of Tourism, Science Technology and Bio-Technology, and Information Technology and Electronics.
-He has been an elected Member of the Legislative Assembly, from the Dum Dum constituency, since the 2011 Assembly Election of West Bengal.
+He has been an elected Member of the Legislative Assembly, from the Dum Dum constituency, from 2011 till 2026.
 Basu is presently the Chairperson of Paschimbanga Bangla Akademi and Minerva Natyasanskriti Charchakendra under the governance of the Department of Information and Cultural Affairs, West Bengal.

 Early life

 Bratya Basu was born in Calcutta to Professor Dr. Bishnu Basu and Educational Administrator Dr. Neetika Basu.
 His original name was Bratyabrata Basu Roy Chowdhury.
 After his graduation in Bengali from the Presidency College (currently Presidency University, Kolkata), he completed his postgraduate education at the University of Calcutta.